Sports History in Columbus

 Golf

 Jack Nicklaus was born here.
-The Memorial Tournament, in Dublin, is a top stop on the PGA Tour.
-Three local courses made GOLF's top 100 list in 2022.
+He founded The Memorial Tournament, in Dublin, which is a top event on the PGA Tour.
+Three local courses made GOLF's top 100 list in 2024.

 Soccer